Strutting the Ballroom at Blackpool

 Looking up to the Gods

-But sadly, Sir Bruce Forsyth who was the legend of the show, passed away in 2017, but if you glance out the window of the Blackpool Tower look below, you will see one of Blackpool’s more recent installations the “Comedy Carpet”.
-And a little memory of one of Bruce’s catchphrase “Nice to see you, to see you nice.”
+Sadly, Sir Bruce Forsyth, who was the legend of the show, passed away in 2017, but if you glance out the window of the Blackpool Tower, look below.
+You will see one of Blackpool’s more recent installations, the “Comedy Carpet”, and a little memory of one of Bruce’s catchphrase “Nice to see you, to see you nice.”

 The Comedy Carpet outside the Tower Ballroom Blackpool with Sir Bruce Forsyth's famous catchphrase - 'Nice to see you, to see you nice!'